 US cyber agency says SolarWinds hackers are 'impacting' state, local governments

-WASHINGTON: The US cybersecurity agency said on Wednesday (Dec 23) that a sprawling cyber espionage campaign made public earlier this month is "impacting" state and local governments.
+WASHINGTON: The US cybersecurity agency said on Wednesday (Dec 23) that a sprawling cyber espionage campaign made public earlier this month is affecting state and local governments, although it released few additional details.

 The hacking campaign, which used US tech company SolarWinds as a springboard to penetrate federal government networks, was "impacting enterprise networks across federal, state, and local governments, as well as critical infrastructure entities and other private sector organisations," the Cybersecurity and Infrastructure Security Agency (CISA) said in a statement on its website.